ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 (e.g. ``CKAN_SQLALCHEMY_URL``) which CKAN will accept to override ``ckan.ini``.

 After adding new or changing existing ``.env`` variables, locally built images and volumes may need to be dropped and rebuilt.
-Otherwise, docker will re-use cached images with old or without variables::
+Otherwise, docker will re-use cached images with old or missing variables::

     docker-compose down